DroneBridge/ESP32/README.md

  **This project supports the v5.1.2 of ESP-IDF**
  Compile and flash by running: `idf.py build`, `idf.py flash`

+The webinterface builds using the command `idf.py frontend`.
+This is done automatically when compiling the entire project using `idf.py build`.
+The frontend is build to `build/frontend`.
+Alternatively, the frontend can be built using `npm install && npm i -D shx && npm run build` within `/frontend/`, then manually copy the content of `/frontend/build` to `/build/frontend`

  ### API
 The webinterface communicates with a REST:API on the ESP32.
 You can use that API to set configurations not selectable via the web-interface (e.g. baud rate).
 It also allows you to easily integrate DroneBridge for ESP32.